Badsha – The Don: Plot

-A story of a boy who always wanted to be a Don from childhood.
-He reaches to London, England, where he friends a girl named Shreya and he fall in love with her.
+The film follows the story of a boy who always wanted to be a Don from childhood.
+He reaches London, England, where he befriends a girl named Shreya and falls in love with her.

 Production and development

 The muhurat of Badsha was in February 2016 in Kolkata.
 Ashok Dhanuka said shooting was due to start in May.

 Soundtrack

 The soundtrack was released on 27 June 2016.
 Track listing via Saavn.